 Buying a home with a swimming pool in the backyard will certainly score you bragging rights around the neighborhood.
 However, there's much more to pool ownership than planning deckside parties and kids' playdates.
-For starters, maintaining a pool is time-consuming and expensive.
+For starters, maintaining a pool is time-consuming and expensive, especially with the high cost of living.
 Plus, there are safety hazards to consider.
-(You might even have some concerns about the spread of the coronavirus while swimming.
-Fortunately, the CDC states that there is currently no evidence that suggests the virus that causes COVID-19 can be spread to people through pools, hot tubs, spas or water play areas.)

 We've interviewed many real-estate experts over the years about the pros and cons of owning a home with a swimming pool.
 Be forewarned: The cons outnumber the pros.
 Here are 10 of the biggest regrets that homeowners with a pool often have.